langflow-ai/langflow/docs/docs/Guides/guides-chat-memory.md

 ![](/img/chat-input-controls-pane.png)

-By default, if the `Session ID`  value is empty, it is set to match the the same value as the `Flow ID`.
+By default, if the `Session ID` value is empty, it is set to the same value as `Flow ID`.

 You can also display all messages stored across every flow and session by going to **Settings** &gt; **Messages**.